NLP-Project-Burton-Yuvia-Yvette/NLP-Project/README.md

         * 0.671052 on test data samples

 #### Key TakeAway:
+* Acquire data using BeautifulSoup to create a usable data frame from extracted text and primary language used within each ReadMe.
+* Exploration revealed JavaScript is most common language, Java word count is much lower, JavaScript has best sentiment score, most common word is yes.
-    Decision Tree model was successful on all train, validate and test data sets.
+* Decision Tree model was successful on all train, validate and test data sets and had an accuracy score of 67% on test data.
+The final model beat the baseline of 45% by 22% in terms of accuracy score.
 ### Recommendations

    * Consider aquiring larger "text" datasets